 Visit Dartmoor, a designated National Park covering some 368 square miles of Devon.
-You’ll find Mill End Hotel and Restaurant is the perfect base for your exploration of Dartmoor.
+Mill End is a dog-friendly hotel in Devon set right in the heartland of the National Park and makes the perfect base to explore its heritage, walking, fishing and dog-friendly activities.

-While criss-crossed with roads for easy access, Dartmoor also offers huge expanses of largely untouched moorland beauty.
-Dartmoor is well known for its Tors – sharp hills topped with outcrops of beautifully weathered granite.
+Dartmoor offers huge expanses of largely untouched moorland beauty.
+We are also well known for our many Tors – sharp hills topped with outcrops of beautifully weathered granite.
 The Tors are handy way-marks for a walk on Dartmoor – whether for a short but rewarding walk from a nearby car park or, at the extreme end of things, as part of the annual Ten Tors Challenge.

-The highest point on Dartmoor is High Willhays, just over 2,000ft above sea level.
+The highest point on Dartmoor is High Willhays, just over 2,000ft above sea level!
+So we have a real range of walking options for everyone from beginners with dogs to seasoned outdoorsmen.

 As you explore Dartmoor, you may also encounter some of the moor’s wealth of prehistoric remains, mainly dating back to the late Neolithic and early Bronze Age, and numerous standing stones, stone circles and stone rows.